research

 My doctoral dissertation focused on the role of literacy in late adolescent girls’ negotiations of gender.
 Using feminist methodologies, I discovered that girls used specific types of literacies to establish agency and to construct knowledge pertaining to such issues as understanding themselves, understanding others, and exploring a range of relationships through a form of safe reflection.

-In addition, since I am so committed to applications of feminist methodologies to the field of literacy, I am currently working on a co-authored book about the Listening Guide, a feminist, voice-centered, relational methodology (e.g., Brown & Gilligan, 1992; Gilligan, Spencer, Weinberg, & Bertsch, 2003; Taylor, Gilligan, & Sullivan, 1995; Tolman, 2002; Way, 1998).
-By collaborating with two colleagues, I am able to explore how this method of analysis traditionally used in psychology, can not only be used in the field of literacy, but in countless other disciplines as well, as a way of placing emphasis on the importance of human relationships, and by providing spaces to hear those who have been traditionally silenced.
+In addition, since I am so committed to applications of feminist methodologies to the field of literacy, I am currently working on expanding the use of the Listening Guide, a feminist, voice-centered, relational methodology (e.g., Brown & Gilligan, 1992; Gilligan, Spencer, Weinberg, & Bertsch, 2003; Taylor, Gilligan, & Sullivan, 1995; Tolman, 2002; Way, 1998).
+By collaborating with colleagues, I am able to explore how this method of analysis traditionally used in psychology, can not only be used in the field of literacy, but in countless other disciplines as well, as a way of placing emphasis on the importance of human relationships, and by providing spaces to hear those who have been traditionally silenced.
+One example of my extension into multidisciplinary journals was my article in Coaching: An International Journal of Theory, Research, and Practice: LG_Coach_Woodcock.
+The Listening Guide has been applied my literacy research pertaining to adolescents in my article entitled, The Silenced Voice in Literacy: Listening beyond words to a “struggling” adolescent girl.

 2. Children’s Literature